 The debt/affordability limits were developed based on external advice as to what levels would be appropriate for a Council of our size.
 Limits set enable us to retain our current credit rating of AA-.
 We remain well within the limits set out in our Financial Strategy.
-The limits are also in line with the local government sector as a whole (See Table 2).
+The limits are also in line with the local government sector as a whole (see Table 2 on page 32).